 This position is full-time and works approximately 40 hours per week.

 Department Name/Job Location:

 This position is in the Department of Neurology.
 The position is located at 4488 Forest Park.
 This position is for the Medical School Campus.

 The Clinical Research Specialist (CRS) will work closely with the DIAN and DIAN-TU Cognition Core Leader, the Assistant Core Leader and other lab members and will be responsible for project management, vendor management, quality control and data verification processes, and ensuring that the Cognition Core follows ICH/GCP standards and additional regulatory requirements from protocol concept through study reporting.
 Ideally, the CRS will have experience with FDA regulated clinical trials and experience with cognitive and clinical assessment measures.
 DIAN and DIAN-TU are global studies with sites in EU, Asia, Australia, and North and South America.
 The position will involve maintaining frequent contact with raters and site coordinators at all DIAN and DIAN-TU sites as well as with project managers and other representatives from multiple vendors.

 PRIMARY DUTIES AND RESPONSIBILITIES:

-Vendor Management: The CRS will handle several aspects of vendor management including acquiring RFPs for competitive bids, assisting the Core Leaders with contract negotiation and finalization, maintaining frequent contact with personnel from vendors including project managers, native language experts, and other vendor personnel.
+Vendor Management: The CRS will handle several aspects of vendor management including acquiring RFPs for competitive bids, assisting the Core members with contract negotiation and finalization, maintaining frequent contact with personnel from vendors including project managers, native language experts, and other vendor personnel.

 Quality Control: Tracks QC processes with vendors and other core personnel to ensure timely completion.
-Fields scoring and administration questions from raters and QC reviewers.

-QC verification: Ensures that QC processes are completed correctly and in accordance with Standard Operating Procedures (SOPs).
+QC verification: Ensures that QC processes are completed correctly and in accordance with Standard Operating Procedures (SOPs)